cmesh-final-prod/main/client/README.md

 Start your app by running `npm start`, then press `^D` on macOS or `F9` on Windows and Linux or click the green debug icon to start debugging in WebStorm.

-The same way you can debug your application in IntelliJ IDEA Ultimate, PhpStorm, PyCharm Pro, and RubyMine.
+The same way you can debug your application in IntelliJ Ultimate, PhpStorm, PyCharm Pro, and RubyMine.

 ## Formatting Code Automatically